Current Nuclear Energy – to phase-out or to continue?

 For example, on October 13, in an open letter in the German daily newspaper Die Welt, experts warned that Germany risked “carbonizing its energy system by phasing out nuclear power” and missing its 2030 climate goals.

-The MIT report found that in the next decade, the most cost-efficient, reliable grid comes from an energy mix.
+The MIT report found that the most cost-efficient, reliable grid will come from an energy mix in the next decade.

 Source: MIT, The Future of Nuclear Energy in a Carbon-Constrained World